webmobiledev3/d3-bubble/README.md

 This is Bubble chart using Vis.js.

 In this project, I added dragging, moving, zooming, clustering functionalities.
-## Run
-You can run this project using Xampp or Wamp server.
 ## VisJS
 A dynamic, browser based visualization library.
 The library is designed to be easy to use, to handle large amounts of dynamic data, and to enable manipulation of and interaction with the data.
 The library consists of the components DataSet, Timeline, Network, Graph2d and Graph3d.
 ## Modules